JetBrains/guide/site/go/tutorials/grpc_part_one/grpc_in_go/index.md

 ##### The TaskChat Method

 The `TaskChat` method is a bidirectional streaming endpoint, so both the request and response types have the `stream` keyword.
 This means that both the server and the client will receive a stream.
-They can both read from the streams as well as write to them:
+They can both read from the streams and write to them:

 ```proto
 service TaskService {